Vienna museum to cover nude male posters after outcry

-VIENNA A prominent Vienna museum has decided to cover the "intimate parts" of three naked male soccer players on big posters put up in the Austrian capital after they caused an outcry.
+VIENNA A prominent Vienna museum has decided to cover the "intimate parts" of three naked male football players on big posters put up in the Austrian capital after they caused an outcry.

 "We got many, many complaints," Leopold Museum spokesman Klaus Pokorny said about the public display of the placards used to advertise its "Naked Men" exhibition due to open on Friday.